Busayoilesanmi/LITA_Capstone_Project/README.md

 5. Years by Total Sales:  Group the data by Years and sum the Total sales column.To track annual growth and compare year-over-year performance.

+---

+#### Customer Data Analysis

+1. Subscription Type by Subscription Duration: Group the data by Subscription Type and sum the Subscription Duration column.
+To evaluate how long customers stay subscribed based on subscription type

+2.
 ### Tool Used
 ---
  * Microsoft Excel for analyzing data